SalomePlatform/adao/doc/en/ref_algorithm_DerivativeFreeOptimization.rst

 +++++++++++

 This algorithm realizes an estimation of the state of a system by minimization of a cost function :math:`J` without gradient.
-It is a method that doesn't use the derivatives of the cost function.
+It is a method that does not use the derivatives of the cost function.
 It fall, for example, in the same category than the :ref:`section_ref_algorithm_ParticleSwarmOptimization`.

 This is an optimization method allowing for global minimum search of a general error function :math:`J` of type :math:`L^1`, :math:`L^2` or :math:`L^{\infty}`, with or without weights.
-The default error function is the augmented weighted least squares function, classicaly used in data assimilation.
+The default error function is the augmented weighted least squares function, classically used in data assimilation.

 Optional and required commands
 ++++++++++++++++++++++++++++++